-SAD will often manifest itself as feelings of sadness or depression.
-You may feel as though you cannot get enough sleep—struggling to get out of the bed in the morning, feeling drowsy during the day and going to bed earlier than you usually do.
+Seasonal Affective Disorder will often manifest itself as feelings of sadness or depression.
+You may feel as though you cannot get enough sleep—struggling to get out of the bed in the morning, feeling drowsy during the day and going to… Click To Tweet

 Your energy and concentration may also run low, and this can affect your productivity at work and at home.
 Of course, not having the energy to ‘get things done,’ only leads to frustration and more feelings of depression.
 You may also notice weight gain.
 Typically, SAD sufferers will crave foods high in carbohydrates and can gain between 9 and 30 pounds each year.

 Finally, your social life may suffer.
 If you are depressed, you just won’t enjoy being around others as much as you used to.
 This can turn into social withdrawal which makes your feelings of depression and sadness even worse.